Abominationz: Release

 The pamphlet included with Insane Clown Posse's album The Mighty Death Pop! announced that Twiztid's Abominationz would be released on October 23, 2012.
 The release date was later pushed up to October 22.
-On October 4, the track listing for Abominationz was released.
+On October 4, the track listing for Abominationz was revealed.
 On October 9, the single and a series of samples from the album were released.

 Abominationz was released in alternate variant editions, each containing unique outer artwork depicting photographs of Jamie Madrox and Monoxide and a bonus track.
 The Madrox edition contained the bonus track "Return of the Pervert", and the Monoxide edition contained the bonus track "Sux 2 B U", which featured guest vocals by Krizz Kaliko and Glasses Malone.
 These variant editions were made available to purchase separately, or as a combo.
 The combined order was shipped with a poster.
 Those that purchased both Abominationz and Cold 187um's The Only Solution within two weeks of the album's release date also received a bonus CD containing Psychopathic Records' "Psyphers".
-In a December 4, 2014 interview, Twiztid stated that they will be re-releasing the album as well as W.I.C.K.E.D.
+In a December 4, 2014, interview, Twiztid stated that they were going to re-release the album together with W.I.C.K.E.D..
+The deluxe edition was released in 2019 through Majik Ninja Entertainment.

-Reception

-Abominationz debuted at number 18 on the Billboard 200 chart and number 4 on the Top Independent Albums and number 2 on the Top Rap Albums charts and number 6 on the Top Tastemaker Albums.
-As of December the album has sold 29 000 copies.
+Critical reception

-Reviewing the album for Allmusic, David Jeffries gave the album 3.5 stars out of 5, writing, "As far as Twiztid as rappers, here they're as shameless and gross [...] as ever, although the tempo of their delivery has steadily increased, making the Abominationz lyric sheet longer than previous albums. [...]
-Abominationz finds Twiztid delivering the hyped-up, hate-filled, horror-rap goods with plenty of punch and the grimmest of jokes."
+In his review for AllMusic, David Jeffries gave the album 3.5 stars out of 5, writing: "as far as Twiztid as rappers, here they're as shameless and gross [...] as ever, although the tempo of their delivery has steadily increased, making the Abominationz lyric sheet longer than previous albums. [...]
+Abominationz finds Twiztid delivering the hyped-up, hate-filled, horror-rap goods with plenty of punch and the grimmest of jokes".